ValDevelopment/ValDevelopment/README.md

 I am an aspiring Game Developer and an up-and-coming Data Scientist.

+Mostly, I specialize in Unity and C#, but I am also proficient with R, Python, and SQL.

 Gamedev is my passion and a field where most of my projects lie, while Data Science is my desired career path and the subject of my studies.

 Speaking of my studies, I have acquired a Bachelor of Science in Statistics degree at the University of Illinois Urbana-Champaign.
 I am also planning on continuing my education at a Master's level.